franrruiz/shopper-src/README.md

 + `vocab.txt`: Contains the frequency (number of occurrences) of each item.

 + `log.txt`: Contains a list with all the configuration parameters.

+## Memory Considerations

+The code has been specifically designed for the datasets described in the paper.
+To accelerate computations, it computes the inner products `theta_u*alpha_c` and `rho_c*alpha_{c'}` for all user/item pairs and for all item/item pairs.
+Therefore, this implementation of Shopper requires storage capacity for the resulting user/item and item/item matrices.

+Depending on your system memory (and the GPU memory), you may run out of memory when the product `number_users x number_items` or `number_items x number_items` is above 10^9 or 10^10.
+In such case, try reducing either numbers (e.g., by grouping items according to their category).